 The Swampwater Jazz Band - Dixieland jazz at its best

-The Swampwater Jazz Band plays classic jazz and swing, but with a freshness and enthusiasm that keep it in constant demand even after 25 years.
-The band features a 'double reed' front line with leader soprano saxophonist Robert (Bob) Godkin, backed by the clarinet and bass clarinet of John Palmer, to produce a more melodic, accessible sound than similar bands.
+The Swampwater Jazz Band plays classic jazz and swing with a freshness and enthusiasm that keeps it in constant demand even after 30 years.
+The band features a 'double reed' front line with leader soprano saxophonist Robert (Bob) Godkin, backed by the clarinet and bass clarinet of John Palmer, to produce a truly distinctive sound.
 Jacques Waisvisz rounds out the front line on trombone.
-The rhythm section consists of Chris Daly on drums, Larry Wilson on bass and harmonica, Ed Lascelle on banjo and David Simmonds on keyboard and guitar.
+The rhythm section consists of Chris Daly on drums, Larry Wilson on bass and harmonica and Andrew Clark on banjo/guitar.
 The band's repertoire includes Dixieland, old popular songs, swing and dance numbers - as well as some blues and rock.
-The band has one objective: to make people happy through music.
-Its motto: "Swampwater, better for you than aspirin, red wine or broccoli".
-The band performs at many charitable functions, but will happily play weddings, dances, corporate functions, barbecues - - wherever happy music is required.

 Members of the band are:

-Chris Daly (drums)
+Chris Daly (drums, band manager)

-Robert (Bob) Godkin (soprano/tenor sax, vocals)
+Robert (Bob) Godkin (soprano/tenor/alto sax, vocals, music director)

-Jacques Waisvisz (slide-trombone, vocals)
+Jacques Waisvisz (slide-trombone, vocals, sound manager, MC)

-Larry Wilson (bass)
+Larry Wilson (bass, harmonica, metronome)

 John Palmer (clarinet, bass clarinet, vocals)

-For bookings or further information, please call Chris Daly at (613) 824-3629
+For bookings or further information, please call Chris Daly at

 Top of Page (finger.jpg)